Python Data Science Cheatsheet

 df["new_column"] = df.apply(lambda row: some_function(row["existing_column"]), axis=1)

-Note: axis=0 would apply it to all columns
+Note: axis=0 applies to columns instead.